Needham, Massachusetts: Education

 The Town of Needham operates one high school, Needham High School, which underwent a $62-million renovation that was completed in 2009; two middle schools: William F. Pollard Middle School, for seventh and eighth grade, and High Rock School, for sixth grade only; and five elementary schools for grades K–5: John Eliot Elementary School, Sunita L. Williams Elementary School, William Mitchell Elementary School, Newman Elementary School, and Broadmeadow Elementary School.
 Needham recently finished building the newest elementary school, Sunita L. Williams Elementary School, to replace the aging Hillside Elementary School.
 The newest school opened in the fall of 2019.

-Needham is also home to Catholic schools such as St. Joseph's Elementary School, and Monsignor Haddad Middle School, as well as St. Sebastian's School, a Catholic school for boys in grades 7–12.
+Needham is also home to Catholic schools such as St. Joseph School, which supports co-education for students from preschool to 8th grade, and St. Sebastian's School, a Catholic school for boys in grades 7–12.
 St. Sebastian's is part of the rigorous Independent School League.

 Franklin W. Olin College of Engineering is also located in Needham.